 We encourage couples to set a clear brief for the photographer and consider the time and delay photography can sometimes cause.

 ¨ Can we use confetti?

-Yes - but not inside the church and only the biodegradable sort.
-Foil and rice are not acceptable.
+Yes - but not inside the church and only the paper biodegradable sort.
+Dried rose and flower petals are by far the most suitable, and they can be obtained for free!.
+Foil, silk and rice are not acceptable.

-Yes - do speak to us to book and there is a cost implication, see below.
+Yes - Please speak to us to book and there is a cost implication, see below.

 ¨ How much will it cost?